 Access to jobs and a quality education is key to achieving Blueprint Denver's vision which calls for a more inclusive city where all residents have equitable access to a quality education, jobs and services which are not vulnerable to displacement, and an increasing number in the diversity and quantity of available jobs.
 A successful local economy exists when there is an adequate framework of financial resources and opportunities to enable households to thrive and when there is a strong presence of employment opportunity.
 Similarly, schools are a civic asset and an important part of the social infrastructure of a neighborhood.
-Neighborhood schools like Gust Elementary School and nearby College View Elementary School and Mullen High School help foster neighborhood cohesion and civic pride.
+Neighborhood schools like DPS College View, DSST junior and senior High School, Gust Elementary School and nearby College View Elementary School and Mullen High School help foster neighborhood cohesion and civic pride.